ahelsing/geni-tools/doc/CreatingBinaries.md

 The remainder of these instructions assume you have created `~/geni-tools`.

 ### Get `mac_install` images
-The releases by default do not include images required for creating the release on a MAC.
-Download these files separately and put them in `~/geni-tools/mac_install:
+The releases by default do not include two images required for creating the release on a MAC.
+Download these files separately and put them in `~/geni-tools/mac_install`:
 * https://raw.githubusercontent.com/GENI-NSF/geni-tools/master/mac_install/OmniGraphic.png
 * https://raw.githubusercontent.com/GENI-NSF/geni-tools/master/mac_install/background.png